What is the difference between a speech pathologist and a speech therapist?

 But why speech-language pathologists?

-So I believe that our profession wants to emphasize the work we do as diagnosticians when we perform speech and language evaluations.
+So I believe that our profession wants to emphasize the work we do as diagnosticians.
+A big part of our work is performing speech and language evaluations.
 That to me is what makes sense.
 Therefore, the emphasis is more on evaluation/diagnosis than it is on therapy because of the name.

 What about other countries?